 The Maryland car accident lawyers at Rice, Murtha & Psoras discuss tips to avoid a crash in the snow this winter.

 Have you ever heard of the penny test?
-In addition to being one of the best U.S. Presidents, Abraham Lincoln could save your life when heading out in the snow.
-The penny test goes like this: Place a penny head in the groves of your tires.
+In addition to being one of the best U.S. Presidents, Abraham Lincoln could save your life when heading out in the snow. the penny test goes like this: Place a penny head in the groves of your tires.
 If you see the top of Lincoln’s head, you should not drive in the snow.

 Tread wear will provide less grip and traction in the snow and leave you driving on rubber ice skates.
-So, instead of heading out in the snow, relax, let the snow melt and head to a tire shop as soon as the roads clear to get a new set of “shoes.”
-If you have the “tread,” the next step is preparing for the worst case scenario.
+So, instead of heading out in the snow, relax, let the snow melt, and head to a tire shop as soon as the roads clear to get a new set of “shoes.”
+If you have the “tread,” the next step is preparing for the worst-case scenario.

-Be Ready for a Breakdown in the Snow
+Being Prepared for a Breakdown in the Snow

 The Boys Scouts have been chanting this mantra for years; “BE PREPARED.”
 That means, before you leave the house, make sure you have the tools you may need if you break down in the snow.
 Check these items off your life before you head out in the snow and ice:

 alt spray, snow, and ice can reduce viability on your front windshield.
 If you can’t see, then you cannot drive.
 So make sure you have plenty of the “blue stuff” in your reservoir.
 You may need to wait for the car to warm up so the washer fluid thaws.
 Most repair shops will save a penny by “watering down” the fluid they provide to customers.
 Traditional washer fluid is supposed to remain liquid, but with the water mixed in, you may have a frozen block under the hood.

 Clear Snow from Your Car

 Start with a clean slate, get that snow and ice off the windshields before you head out the driveway.
 At least start the drive with an advantage.